pololu/pololu-3pi-2040-robot/c/README.md

 different locations, for example making them subdirectories of your project.
 If you do that, update the paths starting with "../" in your CMakeLists.txt.

-All of the example projects set `CMAKE_BUILD_TYPE` to `Debug` in `CMakeLists.txt` because the optimizations in a release build seem to cause a bug somewhere that makes the code occasionally stop running.
-This bug seems to be related to the Pico SDK's USB stack because it goes away if USB is disabled (i.e. call `pico_enable_stdio_usb` with an argument of 0).

 ## See also